mursya/bem-news/bem-tools-0-5-33/bem-tools-0-5-33.en.md

 * package: ometajs updated to 3.2.4
 * package: preferglobal set to false

-The main and important — npm-dependancies refreshed including [Borshik](http://bem.info/articles/borschik/) version with Windows build fixes.
+Most important — npm-dependancies refreshed including [Borshik](http://bem.info/articles/borschik/) version with Windows build fixes.

-If you ever experienced any problems with bem tools on Windows, try out now.
+If you have experienced problems with bem tools on Windows before, please try it again now.

-We still lack the complete Windows support, however we are ready to get bug reports from those of you, who works with Windows OS.
+We still lack complete Windows support, however we are ready to get bug reports for Windows OS.

 We are open to any feedback via comments in our [BEM club on Ya.ru](http://clubs.ya.ru/bem/), Facebook [bem.info](https://www.facebook.com/groups/bem.info/) or Twitter [@bem_en](https://twitter.com/bem_en).